stephenrong/PIBv1_MPRA_analyses/README.md

-# Massively parallel reporter assay analyses for the manuscript "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"
+# MPRA and functional genomic analyses for the manuscript "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"

-Code used for massively parallel reporter assays (MPRAs) and functional genomics analyses and visualizations.
+Code used for massively parallel reporter assays (MPRAs) and functional genomic analyses and visualizations.

 See the main repository for the manuscript: https://github.com/YourePrettyGood/PIBv1_manuscript/.

-Last updated April 10th 2025 by Stephen Rong.
+Last updated April 17th 2025 by Stephen Rong (stephen AT rong AT yale DOT edu).

 ## Repository contents